BSC-RM/slurm_simulator_deepest/slurm/CONTRIBUTING.md

 spelling mistake), please send the command/regex used to generate the changes along with the patch, or note it in the commit message.

-While not required, we encourage use of `git format-patch` to geneate the patch.
+While not required, we encourage use of `git format-patch` to generate the patch.
 This ensures the relevant author line and commit message stay attached.
 Plain `diff`'d output is also okay.
 In either case, please attach them to the bug for us to review.
 Spelling corrections or documentation improvements can be